mrodenki/Causal_Greenium/README.md

 # In Search of the Causal Greenium
-This repo contains supplementary material to the paper "In Search of the Causal Greenium"
+This repo contains supplementary material to the paper "In Search of the Causal Greenium".

 - **Draft on SSRN**: see []
 - Internet Appendix: see folder *Internet Appendix*